matomo-org/developer-documentation/docs/Hooks.md

 #### API.getReportMetadata
-_Defined in [Piwik/Plugins/API/ProcessedReport](https://github.com/piwik/piwik/blob/master/plugins/API/ProcessedReport.php) in line [93](https://github.com/piwik/piwik/blob/master/plugins/API/ProcessedReport.php#L93)_
+_Defined in [Piwik/Plugins/API/ProcessedReport](https://github.com/piwik/piwik/blob/master/plugins/API/ProcessedReport.php) in line [111](https://github.com/piwik/piwik/blob/master/plugins/API/ProcessedReport.php#L111)_

-This event is triggered to get all available reports.
-Your plugin can use this event to add one or multiple reports.
-By doing that the report will be for instance available in ScheduledReports as well as in the Piwik Mobile App.
+Triggered when gathering the metadata for all available reports.
+Plugins that define new reports should use this event to make them available in via the metadata API.
+By doing so, the report will become available in scheduled reports as well as in the Piwik Mobile App.
+In fact, any third party app that uses the metadata API will automatically have access to the new report.

+TODO: list all information that is required in $availableReports.

 Callback Signature:
 <pre><code>function(&amp;$availableReports, $parameters)</code></pre>